pcolby/dokit/README.md

 ## Project Development Status

-This project is in very early stages of development, but aims to support both [Pokit Meter] and [Pokit Pro], on Linux, Mac and Windows.
+This project is in very early stages of development, but alread supports most functions of the [Pokit Meter] and [Pokit Pro] devices.
+Most hands-on testing is currently performed on Linux, but builds and automated tests all run on Linux, MacOS and Windows.
 A separate project (to launch later) will aim to provide a cross-platform desktop GUI application using the QtPokit library.

 ### Pokit Device Services